Over the years I have been asked hundreds of questions regarding Plumbing and Gas, some more than others.

 62. How do I find an underground leak?

-Firstly have a look between the water meter and your house connection point, are there any stand alone green patches of grass? soft grassy areas?
-These are all tell tales signs of a leak.
+Firstly have a look between the water meter and your house connection point – are there any stand alone green patches of grass?
+Soft grassy areas?
+These are tell tale signs of a leak.

 If nothing obvious stands out then you can call the services of a leak detection service.
 They have special sensors that can sense water movement below the ground.